4 Exercises to Treat And Prevent Achilles Tendinitis

 Keep your Achilles healthy with these training tips and exercises.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 Marked by mild to debilitating pain in the back of the heel, the tendon just above it, or possibly up to where the calf muscles form a V on the back of the leg, Achilles tendinitis is inflammation of the Achilles tendon, the thick, ropelike tendon connecting the gastrocnemius and soleus muscles in the lower leg to their insertion points at the heel bone.
-Here’s what you can do about it:
+Here’s what you can do about including achilles tendinitis exercises.

 Employ dynamic rest.
 With Achilles injuries, in general, swimming is fine and biking can work, but only if it’s pain free.
 Running is a huge no-no and will make the injury worse.

 Ice it.
 Applying ice to the area for 15 minutes 4 to 6 times a day can help reduce inflammation and swelling.

 Stretch it.
 Don’t stretch if it brings pain.
 Once you can do so without pain, do the classic runner’s stretch with your hands against a wall (see right).

 Strengthen it.
 A tendon like the Achilles starts to hurt because of the load on it.
 If you want to reduce the loading force, build up the muscles affecting that load so they can take the brunt of it.
 Once you’re pain free, recondition your lower body.
 Start with eccentric calf raises: Stand with your heels hanging off a step, take 10 seconds to lower them, then raise them back up at a normal rate.
 Also add in plenty of plyometric lower-body work like squats, multidirectional lunges and squat thrusts.